Free Trees for Livestock Farms

 Agroforestry for Pollinators and Food System Resilience

-Fall 2025 Orders must be placed by October 1!
+Spring 2026 Orders must be placed by February 28th!

-The White River NRCD, in partnership with the Xerces Society for Invertebrate Conservation and American Farmland Trust, is launching a multi-year Free Trees for Livestock Farms initiative to integrate agroforestry, pollinator habitat, and perennial food systems into working farms across our District and neighboring regions in the Connecticut River Watershed.
+The White River NRCD, in partnership with the Xerces Society for Invertebrate Conservation and American Farmland Trust, is entering its third season of the Free Trees for Livestock Farms initiative to integrate agroforestry, pollinator habitat, and perennial food systems into working farms across our District and neighboring regions in the Connecticut River Watershed.

 This program supports livestock farms—especially those with limited access to existing conservation funding—with free trees, materials, planning and planting assistance, and opportunities to participate in peer learning and public education events.
 It aims to promote the ecological and economic benefits of perennial food systems, enhance pollinator habitat, and build capacity for long-term farm planning and stewardship.